zirui-yuan/GBIM/readme.md

 python main.py
 ```

-more data are in data.zip, you can unzip it into ./data
+more data are in data.zip, you can download it from [here](https://drive.google.com/file/d/12-vouHWJIu5SkWnKRMOSEQa1x32nSMkS/view?usp=drive_link) and unzip it into ./data

 To use these data, you need to first run
 ```
 python datasample.py -d ciao -dm LT -k 5